xassbit/xassbit.github.io/_md/index.md

 Welcome to my online CV.

 #I have a very particular set of skills
-I enjoy solving problems in the fields of technology and creativity.
-I do so by learning the languages of the subjects involved.
+I enjoy solving problems in the fields of technology and creativity by understanding their systems and languages.
 ##I speak the languages of machines...
 Since very young I was interested in the use of technology to help with facilitating tasks.
 For that reason I have learned web and software development, as well as a set of tools in the form of apps and online services which help me managing my time and my business.
 ####[Software development skills](skills/software.html)